Want to roll your iPhone back to iOS 10.1? Here's how.

 - Click Next on the iOS 10 Software Updater.

 - Click Agree to accept the Terms and Conditions and start downloading iOS 10.

-If your device reboots to your iOS 10.1 beta before the download is complete, simply repeat the steps above and put it back into Recovery Mode.
-Once the download is complete, iTunes will restore your iPhone, iPad, or iPod touch to iOS 10.
+If your device reboots to your iOS beta before the download is complete, simply repeat the steps above and put it back into Recovery Mode.
+Once the download is complete, iTunes will restore your iPhone, iPad, or iPod touch to the active version of iOS 10.

-Once your device is restored, it'll have a clean copy of iOS 10.
+Once your device is restored, it'll have a clean copy of the latest version of iOS.
 To get your data back, you'll need to restore from a previous backup.
-If you've been running beta software for more than a day, your standard iCloud or iTunes backup will likely be based on that beta and may not restore properly to an iOS 10 device.
+If you've been running beta software for more than a day, your standard iCloud or iTunes backup will likely be based on that beta and may not restore properly to a device running the current version of iOS.
 That's where the archived backup you made prior to installing beta software comes in.
 (You did make a backup, right?)